-- KS3 students have an opportunity to attend 'Root and Shoots' topical discussions club at lunch time. - At KS4 students get the opportunity to conduct two days of fieldwork in London (Stratford) studying regeneration, and in Walton on the Naze looking at the coastal environment. - A level students complete 6 days of fieldwork throughout the course in London, St Albans and a residential trip to Slapton in Devon. - This year there will be a residential trip to Iceland to explore the culture and unique physical geography of the country, which we hope will run again in the future.
+- KS3 students have the opportunity to complete onsite fieldwork and take part in scholars days. - At KS4 students conduct two days of fieldwork in London (Stratford) studying regeneration, and in Walton-on-the-Naze looking at the coastal environment. - A level students complete 5 days of fieldwork throughout the course in London, St Albans and a residential trip to the coast - this year in East Sussex. - Every two years we offer an overseas residential trip to explore the culture and unique physical geography of a country (in the past we have visited China and Iceland).